TheNoviceProspect/ObsidianVault/Streaming/Best Practices.md

 # Rule #2 How can I prevent loss of footage?

-The sad truth is, you..
+<small>The sad truth is, you.. you.. eh..

-you..

-eh..

-you..

-you can't..
+you.. you can't..

 Sorry boss..

-No can do..
+No can do..</small>

 but here's a few strategies to help when, no, **if** it happens: